-Louise is currently Executive General Manager - Quality and Risk for IRT, a not-for-profit provider of seniors' lifestyle and care solutions, where she leads the legal, governance and risk functions of the organisation.
+Louise is currently Executive General Manager - Quality Governance for IRT, a not-for-profit provider of seniors' lifestyle and care solutions, where she leads the legal, governance, clinical quality, safety and risk functions of the organisation.

 Louise's professional qualifications include a Bachelor of Laws (Hons), Bachelor of Science (Psyc), Graduate Diploma in Legal Practice and Graduate Diploma in Applied Corporate Governance.
 Louise is also a Graduate of the Australian Institute of Company Directors.